 One of the most haunted cemeteries in the US, Union Cemetery in Easton, CT.

 The White Lady is undoubtedly the cemetery’s most famous apparition.
-She has been sighted by numerous witnesses, even by the police force and firemen.
-Various photographs of her have appeared over time and even equally popular paranormal investigator Ed and Lorraine Warren have claimed to have captured her on film.
+She has been sighted by numerous witnesses, even by the police force and firefighters.
+Various photographs of her have appeared over time, and even equally popular paranormal investigators Ed and Lorraine Warren have claimed to have captured her on film.
 Witnesses describe her as a lady with long, dark hair wearing a white nightgown and bonnet.
-She is usually sighted along Route 59 but sometimes she can be seen on Route 111.
+She is usually sighted along Route 59, but sometimes she can be seen on Route 111.
 A reported collision with the White Lady in 1993 left a vehicle dented.

-Another character which is considered a staple in Union Cemetery in Easton is “Red Eyes”.
-One person who was walking by the cemetery claimed to have seen a pair of red eyes peering at him from the bush.
+Another character that is considered a staple in Union Cemetery in Easton is “Red Eyes.”
+One person walking by the cemetery claimed to have seen a pair of red eyes peering at him from the bush.
 When he turned around to run, he heard footsteps following him.
 Paranormal investigators speculate that “Red Eyes” is the ghost of Earlie Kellog, the man who was said to have set afire to the street in 1935.

 There is an old Baptist church connected to the cemetery and the entire site is now patrolled by police and people who enter the premises without permission will be arrested.